WEEK 2: RUN-WALK-BIKE ACROSS AMERICA 2019 STARTS TOMORROW

 The entry also says that this “water gap furnishes the only navigable route” through this mountain range, bringing water from drier eastern grasslands, over transitional woodlands, to the temperate rain forest of the western slopes, on its way to the Pacific Ocean.

-The different climates of these regions lead to dramatic scenery changes over the short WEST TO EAST distance of 80 miles along interstate I-84, the highway the route follows, until we make our way north into Washington.
+The different climates of these regions lead to dramatic scenery changes over the short distance of 80 miles along interstate I-84, the highway the route follows, until we make our way north into Washington.

-Because of differences in atmospheric pressures across the Cascade Mountains, between the wet windward and dry leeward regions, the gorge creates a ‘wind tunnel effect’ that draws windsurfing and kitesurfing enthusiasts as well as other recreational sports-minded visitors.
-Like our virtual selves on the Across America route!
+Because of differences in atmospheric pressures between these regions, the gorge creates a ‘wind tunnel effect’ that draws windsurfing and kite-surfing enthusiasts as well as other recreational sports-minded visitors.
+Like us!

 I googled "movies filmed in Oregon", thinking I could better picture this part of the nation if I had seen a movie that featured its best scenery.
 There was a long list on Wikipedia, including "Homeward Bound: The Incredible Journey" in the Columbia River Gorge.
 There were many, many more.
 The "Twilight" series, more recently in theaters and well known, was filmed in Portland and other OR locations.